timescale/docs/mst/billing.md

 - Move a project to another billing group

+  1. In [MST Console][mst-console], go to **Billing > Billing groups**.
-  1. Select the name of the billing group.
+  1. Click on the name of the billing group that the project is currently assigned to.
   1. On the **Projects** tab, find the project to move.
   1. Click the three dots for that project and select the billing group to move it to.